 - Size: Up to 3ft.
 Diameter

 - Best Feature: Adjustable size and easy assembly

-Redmon Green Culture Compost Bin: Some of you more experienced composters, or those that are wanting to get serious about their humus, it could be in your best interest to pair a compost tumbler with a bin.
+Redmon Green Culture Compost Bin: Some of you more experienced composters, or those that are wanting to get serious about their hummus, it could be in your best interest to pair a compost tumbler with a bin.
 In this instance, this particular bin from Redmon is a perfect fit for a partnership.
-Yard and food waste can be stockpiled in this large unit with a snap-on lid, that’s made with weather resistant material.
+Yard and food waste can be stockpiled in this large unit with a snap-on lid, that’s made with a weather-resistant material.